jeevika2005/Endless-Runner/README.md

 2. If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:
     1. Fork this repository

-    1. Clone it on your local computer by running `git clone git@github.com:jeevika2005/Endless-Runner.git` __Replace *jeevika2005* with the username you use on github__
+    1. Clone it on your local computer by running `git clone git@github.com:jeevika2005/Endless-Runner.git`
     1. Open the cloned repository which appears as a folder on your local computer with your favorite code editor
     1. Create a separate branch off the *master branch*,
     1. Write your codes which fix the issue you found